A Penalized Inequality-Constrained Approach for Robust Beamforming with DoF Limitation: Numerical Simulation

 \subsection{Speech Enhancement with Microphone Array}

 In this subsection, we consider a hearing aids application for speech enhancement with microphone array in a babble noise environment.
-Similar to the evaluation in \cite{Pu2017penalized,Xiao2018Evaluation}, two minimum variance-based beamformers: the LCMV and ICMV beamformers are selected for comparison.
-A rectangular room of size $12.7$m$\times10$m with height $3.6$m is used for simulating the acoustic environment and the reverberation time is set to be $0.6$ second.
+Similar to the evaluation in \cite{Pu2017penalized,Xiao2018Evaluation}, two minimum variance-based beamformers: the LCMV and ICMV beamformers are selected {\black in the comparison.} A rectangular room of size $12.7$m$\times10$m with height $3.6$m is used for simulating the acoustic environment and the reverberation time is set to be $0.6$ second.
 The room impulse responses (RIRs) is generated by the so-called image method~\cite{allen1979image}.
 We specify the hearing aids wearer located at the center of the room, each hearing aid has 2 microphones with $7.5$mm spacing.
 The front microphone of the left is set as the reference microphone.
 The head shadow effect of the listener is also taken into account through using the measurement of the head-related relative transfer functions of the hearings aids on a mannequin.
 The simulated acoustic environment is illustrated in Fig.~\ref{fig:simul_sc}.

-In the room, there are one target source and four interference sources.
+In the room, there are one target and four interference sources.
 The target and interference sources are represented by speakers $1$m away from the listener.
 The target is at $0^{\circ}$ and interferences are at $\pm 70^{\circ}$ and $\pm 150^{\circ}$ (corresponds to No.~$1$ to $4$ in Fig.~\ref{fig:simul_sc}).
 The background babble noise is simulated using $24$ speakers at different locations.
 All speakers and hearings aids microphones are in the same horizontal plane at a height of $1.2$m.
 All speakers' speech signals are taken from the TIMIT database~\cite{garofolo1993darpa}.
 For each speaker, there is $0.5$ second silence between each sentence and the speech lasts 25 seconds.
 In the beginning 3 seconds, only those babble speakers are active and such time segment is utilized for estimating the noise correlation matrix $\mathbf{R}$ by sample averaging.
 The input signal-to-noise (SNR) at the reference microphone is set at $10$dB and signal-to-interference ratio (SIR) for each interference is set at $-3$dB.
 The audio signals are sampled at $16$kHz and a $1024$-point FFT with $50\%$ overlap is used to transform the signals into the time-frequency domain.
-In the simulation, anechoic ATFs and DoAs of each sources are assumed known.
+In the simulation, anechoic ATFs and DoAs of all sources are known.